cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 Using a swap on an **SSD** can reduce the drive's lifespan, but in some cases is necessary.

-Create the swap and start using it.
+Considering that the swap partition was already created.

 ```bash
 mkswap -f ${SWAP}